dmorse/pscfpp/README.md

 computer with an appropriate Nvidia GPU and an Nvidia CUDA development kit.
 Some GPU-accelerated libraries used by pscf_pg, such as the FFT library cuFFT, are provided as part of this kit.
-The pscf_pg program cannot be run on an Apple computer, because no Apple computer uses the required type of GPU.
+The pscf_pg program cannot be run on Mac OS X, because no Apple computer uses the required type of GPU.

 Procedures for installing the required dependencies are different for different operating system environments and for different package